Anthropological Background

 Selected case studies from years of collaboration with developers, GIS specialists, and municipal stakeholders.

-I designed a map application enabling municipal staff to access critical risk information and generate customized maps using configurable geographic data layers — significantly reducing manual workload and improving data accessibility.
+Designed and deployed a mapping application that empowers municipal staff to instantly access critical risk data and generate custom geographic layers-drastically reducing manual workload and democratizing data accessibility.

 A qualitative research project on graffiti in the municipality of Nezahualcoyotl, combining urban and art anthropology with ethnographic fieldwork, structured interviews, and participatory observation methods.